Harsh94712/green-game-academy-main1111/README.md

 2. Connect your repository to Vercel
 3. Deploy automatically with the included `vercel.json` configuration

-### Other Platforms

-The project can be deployed to any platform that supports static React applications:

-- Netlify
-- GitHub Pages
-- AWS S3 + CloudFront
-- Firebase Hosting

 ## 🎯 What's Working Right Now